 The second stanza of ‘Windigo’ is also five lines long.
 The first describes the “dry brush” that would’ve covered the forest floor.
 In it, the dog is creeping.
 Its hackles merge with the plant life and a “thin,” humorless laugh rises up from them.

 While all this darkness is going on outside, the other of the young child who is about to be taken is cooking inside.
 She is unaware of what’s going on.
 There is an interesting juxtaposition at play here.
 First, that of the dark outside world and what should be the warm inside world, as well as that between the windigo’s nature and the food within.
 This specific creature is born from a world of starvation and famine, the presence of food represents a different kind of existence and a temptation.
-It is tied into the dog’s determination to take the child.
+It is tied to the dog’s determination to take the child.

 The windigo’s voice comes out from the trees, speaking directly to the child once more.
 It is unclear in these lines whether or not the child can hear the dog’s words or if he knows exactly what’s going on.
 There are more examples of half-rhyme in these lines with “child,” “hide,” and “lie”.
 The pleasurable nature of these connected words, especially when read aloud hauntingly emphasizes the coming violence and fear.

 In the third stanza of ‘Windigo’ Erdrich makes use of several good examples of imagery.
 She describes the sumac and the copper burning in the raw wood.
-This images are juxtaposed against one another and the windigo’s pale fur.
+These images are juxtaposed against one another and the windigo’s pale fur.
 The creature takes the child and drags him into the woods.
 He has completed what he came there to do.
 The word “melting” relates back to the cold internal nature of the beast as referenced by Erdrich in the epigraph.

 The fourth stanza is only four lines long.
 It is known as a quatrain.
 The change from five lines to four is a purposeful one.
 It helps to draw the reader’s attention to this particular passage.
 It also marks a change in the story.
 Now, the windigo has the child.